 Net gains and losses on financial instruments recognized at fair value through profit or loss consist of realized and unrealized gains and losses on derivatives that were de-designated or were otherwise not in a formal hedging relationship.

-For the year ended December 31, 2021, the Company recorded a gain of \$3.9 million (2020: loss of \$23.6 million) on financial instruments recognized at fair value through profit or loss.
+For the year ended December 31, 2022, the Company recorded a gain of \$16.5 million (2021: gain of \$3.9 million) on financial instruments recognized at fair value through profit or loss.